Shubhangi-Bhatt/myproject-demo/README.md

 # myproject-demo
-This is my first git repository
+This is my first Git Repository.
+Author- Shubhangi Bhatt